51Degrees/documentation/src/examples/customelement/clientsideevidence.md

 @endsnippet
 @startsnippet{java}
-Using a Spring MVC project (full example included in the source), a [pipeline configuration](@ref Concepts_Configuration_Builders_BuildFromConfiguration) file can be added to load the new @flowelement and a 'JavaScriptBundlerElement' to include the client-side
+Using a Spring MVC project (full example included in the source), a [pipeline configuration](@ref Concepts_Configuration_Builders_BuildFromConfiguration) file can be added to load the new @flowelement and a 'JavaScriptBuilderElement' to include the client-side
 JavaScript:
 ```{xml}
 <PipelineOptions>